CansWang/open-source-phy_SKY130/README.md

 ---
 ### Setup for mflowgen

-Please install the mflowgen on a server that has acess to commercial tools.
+Please install the mflowgen on a server that has access to commercial tools.
 Installation of mflowgen please follow the step in [here](https://mflowgen.readthedocs.io/en/latest/quick-start.html).
 Go through the steps until `pip install -e .`.

 `.bashrc` file in our repo specify the installation path of the mflowgen, verilog code source folder and mflowgen design folder, change it according to your local path.